rust-lang/cargo/src/doc/contrib/src/team.md

 ### Membership expectations

+Team members are expected to participate in voting on RFCs and major change proposals

-Team members are expected to regularly participate in the following membership-related activities:
+Team members are expected to regularly participate in at least some of the following membership-related activities.

-- Voting on RFCs and major change proposals
+Members are not expected to participate in all of these activities, but exhibit some interest and involvement in the project that covers some of these activities.

 - Attending meetings
 - Reviewing contributions (auto-assignment is managed in [triagebot.toml])
 - Triaging and responding to issues